thisizvijay/thisizvijay/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I'm a software engineer with 4+ year's of experience, working on production of SaaS applications in Startup's and Enterprise environments. \
+💻 &nbsp;I'm started doing [gossip-glomers](https://fly.io/dist-sys/)(#dist-sys-challenge) and 100 day machine learning challenges. \
-💻 &nbsp;I'm recently graduated MSc Computer Science at Queen Mary University of London (Sep, 2022 - Sep, 2023).\
+🎓 &nbsp;I'm recently graduated MSc Computer Science at Queen Mary University of London (Sep, 2022 - Sep, 2023).\
 🌱 &nbsp;I'm on track for learning more about Distributed Systems and Artificial Intelligence.\
 ✍️ &nbsp;In my free time, I'll go random walks, meetups, games apart from coding.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\